Welcome Fall 2026 Admits!

 - Explore student life at Union and learn more about our Student Senate and Caucus

-- Learn more about life after Union, by checking out our Alumni/ae Profiles
+- Learn more about life after Union, by checking out our Alum Profiles

 Both merit and need-based scholarships are available to new and continuing full-time students enrolled in a qualifying degree program.
-Over 90% of Union students receive some form of financial assistance, with the average award covering 50% of tuition or more.
+Over 90% of Union students receive financial assistance, with the average award covering 75% or more of tuition.
 Please refer to your Funding Letter for more information about your award.

 To be considered for financial aid, you will be required to file the Free Application for Federal Student Aid (FAFSA) or via the myStudentAid app on IOS or Android.
 Please use G02890 as your school code.